-- 【Two Charging Methods】The portable solar charger powerd by 5V/2A adapter(Not included) or solar.
-The blue indicator light is on when charging with the adapter, and the green indicator light is on when charging with solar panel.
+- 【Two Charging Methods】The portable solar power bank powerd by 5V/2A adapter(Not included) or solar.
+The blue indicators light is on when charging with the adapter, and the green indicator light is on when charging with solar panel.

 With a very limited path of visibility along the ground, having clear weather at the identified location is one of the most limiting factors in being able to capture a transit,” said Kowsky.